 Caputo’s theopoetics is sifted through Derrida’s deconstructionist program with the aim of disrupting classical theology and running interference for a supposed vulnerability of the divine in the world—not a task that is well-suited to poetry.
 As a result, Caputo’s rendering of theopoetics as the backbone of his “weak theology” does not fully incorporate its most radical embodiment of actualizing or operationalizing concretely a personal, affective, and spiritual therapeiain the service of a radical personal transformation, a metanoia of the theo-poet which alone would allow God an opening into the personal world of the theopoet.
 In Caputo’s modeling, theopoetics remains a sophisticated hermeneutical gesture of linguistic analysis and to that extent is innovative and helpful, but incomplete.
 It gets stuck at the level of an abstract intuitive methodology or epistemic way of dealing with the text safely at arm’s length and devoid of personal commitment, not unlike the very approach of the classical theology that Caputo wishes to disrupt.

 ON BECOMING IMMORTAL

 "Engaging with wonder, opening yourself to it, allowing the otherwise of wonder to engage you…that is the beginning of the philosophical way of life that you will find revealed in these few pages.
-It is the first practice: renunciation and letting go, the wrenching free from conventional attitudes, prejudices, biases, fears, and prejudgments—a 'Diogenes moment'—and a taking up of the reflective, phenomenologically reduced philosophical-poetic attitude that you will find unveiled in these pages.
+It is the first practice: renunciation and letting go, the wrenching free from conventional attitudes, prejudices, biases, fears, and prejudgments—a 'Diogenes moment'—and a taking up of the reflective, phenomenologically reduced philosophical-poetic attitude that you will find unveiled in this non-academic text.
 The philosophical-poetic attitude is the welcome mat at the front door of the Way of the Seer...."